OWASP/samm/Current Releases/v2.0b/core/implementation/i-secure-build.md

 Put in place  a mechanism to bypass this behaviour when a vulnerability has been accepted or mitigated to stop it from breaking the build.
 Carefully control and approve it, and log all exceptions with a rationale.

-If any of the security tests like SAST are not carried out successfully, the build fails.
+If any of the SAST or any other security tests are not carried out successfully, the build fails.

 If technical limitations prevent the organisation from breaking the build automatically, achieve the same effect via other means, such as a clear policy for the developer not to deploy or execute a build with defects meeting certain criteria.